watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![In the Monitoring blade, Insights is highlighted.](media/Ex2-Task8.2.png)

-3. Review the various available dashboards and a deeper look at the various metrics and logs available on the Cluster, Cluster Nodes, Cluster Controllers and deployed Containers.
+3. Review the various available dashboards and a deeper look at the various metrics and logs available on the Cluster, Cluster Nodes, Cluster Controllers, and deployed Containers.

    ![In this screenshot, the dashboards and blades are shows.](media/Ex2-Task8.3.png)

-4. To review the Containers dashboards and see more detailed information about each container select the containers tab.
+4. To review the Containers dashboards and see more detailed information about each container, select the containers tab.

    ![In this screenshot, the various containers information is shown.](media/monitor_1.png)